-We work with a number of external agencies and have close links with our Educational Psychologist, Speech and Language Therapist and the local autism team.
+We work with a number of external agencies and have close links with our Educational Psychologist, Speech and Language Therapist and the local Autism Team.
 We have staff who are trained to attend Team Around the Child (TAC) meetings and all staff work closely with parents to ensure we are all meeting the child’s needs and supporting the family in any way we can.

 We understand that for a number of children with additional needs transition periods are extremely difficult.
 Within our school we work alongside parents to ease the move to the next class and the transition to secondary school or new schools within the locality.
-Our Autism Champion supports children at this time and s them by making transition posters with photos of new teachers, classrooms and cloakroom etc to share with parents at home.
+Our Autism Champion supports children at this time by making transition posters with photos of new teachers, classrooms and cloakroom etc to share with parents at home.
 This ensures that the child can talk about their new class / school openly at home and discuss any worries.
 Additional visits to their new class / school are arranged for children we feel are emotionally vulnerable and need support.

-When children move from Year 6 to secondary school a meeting will be held with the parents, the children and the SENDCo from the secondary school.
+When children move from Year 6 to secondary school a meeting can be held with the parents, the children and the SENDCo from the secondary school.
 This ensures that all information about the child’s needs is passed on effectively.

 Children with medical needs are catered for and a named adult is responsible for administering medication in consultation with parents.
 Medication is kept in a safe place, only accessible by staff.
 Staff are trained to use specific equipment i.e. epi pens for children with severe allergic reactions.